ankit14022003/IPL-Analysis-Dashboard/README.md

 "IPL isn’t just a tournament — it’s 17 years of unforgettable data.
 This dashboard brings every stat and story to life."

+---

+⭐ If you liked this project, consider giving it a star!
+📬 For feedback or collaboration, feel free to reach out via [email](mailto:ankitchaudhary14022003@gmail.com).